AI Computer vision

 Deep-Learning-for-Computer-Vision-A-brief-history-and-key-trends-3

-The history of computer vision can be traced back to the early days of artificial intelligence (AI) research in the 1960s.
-At the time, AI researchers were interested in developing machines that could mimic human intelligence, including the ability to see and understand the world around them.
+Computer vision’s history dates back to the early days of artificial intelligence (AI) research in the 1960s, when AI researchers aimed to develop machines that could mimic human intelligence, including visual perception and understanding.

 In the 1970s and 1980s, researchers made significant progress in developing algorithms for image processing and pattern recognition.
 However, the field was still limited by the computational power of the time.